Monday, January 19, 2026

 Share

 Ayahuasca is a powerful plant medicine that has been used for centuries by Indigenous cultures in the Amazon as a means of healing and spiritual exploration.
-It’s the brew of two rainforest plants that when combined release DMT (N, N-Dimethyltryptamine), a powerful hallucinogen linked to a powerful experience called “ego death.”
+It’s the brew concocted through two rainforest plants that when combined release DMT (N, N-Dimethyltryptamine), a powerful hallucinogen linked to the transformative ego dissolution experience often called “ego death.”

 How to Change Your Mind: What the New Science of Psychedelics Teaches Us About Consciousness, Dying, Addiction, Depression, and Transcendence